-- The Copy Center & Mailroom is open from 8:00 a.m. to 5:00 p.m., Monday through Friday.
-Mail is not posted on weekends, federal holidays, or University holidays. - The Mailroom receives mail and packages from all couriers.
+- Window hours are 8:00 a.m. to 5:00 p.m.,

+Monday through Friday.
+Closed on weekends,

+federal holidays, or University holidays.

+- The Mailroom receives mail and packages from all couriers.
 Nothing is delivered to the residence halls.
 Should a student receive a package, an e-mail will be sent to the student.